Best Outdoor Saunas for Your Backyard – 2023

 Redwood Outdoors Thermowood Garden Sauna – Jules Walters' Outdoor Saunas selections

-Redwood Outdoors Thermowood Garden Sauna & Plunge Tub ‘Fire & Ice’
+Redwood Outdoors Thermowood Garden Sauna + Alaskan Plunge Tub ‘Fire & Ice’

 While not the cheapest model in this selection, Redwood Outdoors’ Fire & Ice sauna – for up to 8 people – won’t fail to impress.